 I’ll show you how my mantel decorating has evolved through the years.
 Quite some time ago already I started this decorating blog.
 I learned both decorating and blogging by doing it.

 Most of those very old posts have been long since deleted from my blog.
 They just weren’t up to par and serving nobody.
 I am revisiting them here anyway, because they show my decorating journey and how my style and skills have evolved.

 Please don’t judge my early decorations too harshly.
 I was still a novice back then.
 I am showing you those early examples of my seasonal decor and all the quick updates I used to make because I want to give you the confidence to just do it too.
 Don’t be discouraged by all the perfect mantels you see on social media.
 There is beauty in even the simplest and easiest mantel decorations.
 Come see how I learned seasonal decorating by doing it, and see me critique my past self.

 Here is the first time my “mantel” appeared on my blog.

 A bit bare, composition-wise not very exciting.
 But with a wreath and poor man’s silver and that blasted radiator knob.

 If I remember correctly those roses were for celebrating painting all the walls in our living room freshly white.
 You can’t tell from this picture though, they look pink.
 Photography skills weren’t up to par either.

-This is my first summer mantel.
-Funny I didn’t even take a complete frontal view picture then, I could only find these detail shots.
-Looks like I am still working the glass jars and I seem to remember being very happy this time round that I had found a cloche too.
+This is the first summer mantel I posted on my blog.
+Funny I didn’t even take a complete frontal view picture then, I could only find these detailed shots.
+Looks like I am still working the glass jars and I seem to remember being very happy this time around that I had found a cloche too.
 Again heavily influenced by many blogs.
 And look: that little lamp had a shade change for summer too.

 Ok, where will we end up next…..